paulb79/play-scalajs-playground/README.md

 **Why:**

-Builder on the play-scalajs-barebones project this begins to port the ideas of React into ScalaJS
+Building on the [play-scalajs-barebones](https://github.com/paulb79/play-scalajs-skeleton-project) project this begins to port the ideas of React into ScalaJS

 ## Examples include